Mahmoud-Gamal11/Next-Project2/README.md

-# Enoloyee Attendance
+# Employee Attendance

-**Enoloyee Attendance** is a modern, web-based employee attendance tracking system designed to streamline workforce management with real-time monitoring, advanced analytics, and seamless HR integrations.
+**Employee Attendance** is a modern, web-based employee attendance tracking system designed to streamline workforce management with real-time monitoring, advanced analytics, and seamless HR integrations.
 Built with a responsive and user-friendly interface, it supports businesses of all sizes with features like geolocation-based check-ins, vacation and complaint management, and customizable reporting.

 ## Table of Contents
 - [Features](#features)